MMarieSchuckart/Masters_Thesis/analysis/README.md

     * save each file in the working directory you used as the function's argument

 ### [read_in_GSS(working_directory)](GSS_read_xdf):
-* for each participant...
+* for each participant, read in xdf file containing GSS data as Epochs:
     * read in xdf file containing GSS data
+    * cut into epoched data
+    * exclude epochs that are >= 1s too short
+    * change trigger names so they contain information on block + feedback, sfb & sfc conditions
+    * create dataframe containing information on sfc, sfb, feedback, epoch nr and ID of participant for each epoch
+    * find matching trigger for each epoch
+    * exclude epochs you couldn't find a matching trigger for
+    * exclude epochs from training block & (passive) block 3
+    * make sure epochs have the same length
-    * create MNE-Raw-Object containing the GSS data with triggers as annotations
+    * create MNE-Epochs-Object containing the GSS data
-    * save each file in the working directory you used as the function's argument
+    * save Epochs as .fif files and dataframe with epoch info as .csv in the working directory you used as the function's argument

 ### [EEG_filter_epoching( ... )](EEG_preproc):